Loader gif

 Many tax advantages exist for couples who elect to file joint returns.
 In most cases, joint filers have a lower tax liability than couples filing separately.
 They also can take advantage of higher income thresholds for specific deductions and credits.
 That means you can earn more income and still take advantage of those tax breaks.

-Additionally, joint filers qualify for several tax benefits that might not otherwise be available, such as:
+Additionally, joint filers qualify for several that might not otherwise be available, such as:

 Married filing jointly disadvantages